rackerlabs/technical-blog/_posts/2020-01-30-back-up-restore-and-monitor-your-aws-sql-native-database.md

 - You can backup the database in the same region as the RDS instance to which it belongs.
-When a user who has access to the S3 bucket in region A, where the RDS instance resides, tries to back up the database to the S3 bucket in region B the following error occurs:
+When a user who has access to the S3 bucket in region A, where the RDS instance resides, tries to back up the database to the S3 bucket in region B, the following error occurs:

         Aborted the task because of a task failure or an overlap with your preferred backup window for RDS automated backup.